 Transfer Student Credit Evaluation for all degrees in Music

-2.)
-Repertoire lists and jury sheets or lesson evaluations from their applied study,
+- Repertoire lists and jury sheets or lesson evaluations from applied study

-Applied Study: All applied lesson skills are evaluated at the first jury, after a full semester of study.
-This evaluation will determine the number of further semesters required to satisfy TCNJ Applied Studio requirements.
-Transfer students are evaluated as to their skill level in comparison to their TCNJ peers in the same degree program.
+Applied Study: Evaluated at the first jury after a full semester of study to determine the number of further semesters required to satisfy TCNJ applied studio requirements.
+Transfer students are evaluated based on their skill level compared to other students in the same program.
 Other factors considered are:

-- The level and amount of repertoire previously studied.
-(Language of repertoire is also considered for vocal students)
+- The level and amount of repertoire previously studied (For vocal students, language of repertoire is also considered)